llms.txt

 }

-When the module is published, the init function will get called, and the AdminCap object which we created in it will be transferred to the transaction sender.
-The ctx.sender() function returns the sender address for the current transaction.
+When the module is published, the init function is called, and the AdminCap object created in it is transferred to the transaction sender - ctx.sender() returns the sender address of the current transaction.
+(The init function is covered in detail in the Module Initializer section.)

-Address owned objects are a subject to true ownership - only owner address can access them.
-This is a fundamental concept in the Sui storage model.
+Address-owned objects are subject to true ownership - only the owner address can access them.
+This is a fundamental concept in the Sui storage model, introduced in the Ownership section.

 Public Transfer

-Let's extend the example with a function that uses AdminCap to authorize a mint of a new object and its transfer to an address:
+Let's extend the example with a function that uses the AdminCap to authorize minting of a new object and transferring it to any address:

 public struct Gift has key, store { id: UID }